Rate this Page

 • busy_policy (str) –

-Behaviour when trigger_eval() is called while another async evaluation is still pending. "error" raises immediately (default; recommended). "queue" enqueues the new request and runs it when the current evaluation finishes.
+Behaviour when trigger_eval() is called while another async evaluation is still pending. "skip" returns False without scheduling a new request (default). "error" raises immediately. "queue" enqueues the new request and runs it when the current evaluation finishes.

 Warning